-I was born and raised in small country towns across various states in the American Midwest, but spent my college years in South Florida.
+I was born and raised in small towns across various states in the American Midwest, but spent my college years in South Florida.
 I studied Visual Arts at Broward Community College and Philosophy and Japanese Studies at Florida International University.
-I graduated in Winter 2004 and immediately prepared to move to Japan and teach English on the gravy train known as the JET Programme (語学指導等を行う外国青年招致事業).
+I graduated in Winter 2004 and immediately prepared to move to Japan and teach English on the JET Programme (語学指導等を行う外国青年招致事業).

 This lasted another two years, until…

 I married my lovely wife, Kaoru Tokuno (徳能薫), in Fall 2009.
 Our wedding caught local media attention due to our unprecedented use of streaming internet video to broadcast the event live around the world to friends and family who were unable to attend.